WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: WildFeedback

+The preference pair construction approach described in Section~\ref{sec:data_construction} allows us to build a robust dataset for training models to better align responses with user preferences.

-To demonstrate that the generated preferred responses align with actual user preferences, we randomly selected 500 samples from the \textsc{WildFeedback} datasets and performed user-guided evaluation (\cref{sec:guided_evaluation}), comparing the preferred and dispreferred responses.
-As explained in Section \cref{sec:data_construction}, there are two versions of \textsc{WildFeedback}: the GPT-4 version and the on-policy version, which differ in whether the responses are generated by GPT-4 or the policy model.
-As shown in Figure \ref{fig:comparison_plot}, we found that without providing the summarized user preferences as checklists, GPT-4 tends to prefer the dispreferred responses in our dataset, which are the model’s zero-shot generations without guidance from summarized user preferences.
+To evaluate whether our generated preferred responses align with actual user preferences, we randomly selected 500 samples from the \textsc{WildFeedback} datasets and performed checklist-guided evaluation (\cref{sec:guided_evaluation}), comparing the preferred and dispreferred responses.
+As explained in Section \cref{sec:data_construction}, there are two versions of \textsc{WildFeedback} preference pairs: the GPT-4 version and the on-policy version, which differ in whether the responses are generated by GPT-4 or the policy model.
+As shown in Figure~\ref{fig:comparison_plot}, we found that without checklist-guided evaluation, GPT-4 does not necessarily favor responses aligned with summarized user preferences, often defaulting to models' zero-shot generations instead.
 However, after providing the preferences as checklists to guide the evaluation, GPT-4’s selections more closely align with real users' preferences.
 Additionally, we observed that GPT-4 is significantly more steerable than smaller models: over 70\% of its preferred responses align with in-situ user preferences, compared to only about 50\% for smaller models.

-Consequently, for on-policy data, we additionally filter out any data that does not align with user preferences.
+Since policy models are less steerable than GPT-4 and may not always align with provided user preferences, we apply an additional filtering process, discarding any on-policy pairs that do not align with user preferences based on checklist-guided evaluation.
+In contrast, we retain all GPT-4-generated preference pairs, as they consistently demonstrate higher alignment.